 If you're waiting for the optimal river height to fish each individual salmon pool on any beat you'll wait a very long time indeed and if such conditions were present there are no guarantees that salmon will also be caught.
 The secret to successful Scottish salmon fishing is to have a game plan for all river height eventualities and forget about water gauge readings unless to identify safe wading zones for that hour (or day if the river is stable).
 A big part of the magic of this pursuit is that you truly never know what will happen on any fishing day as salmon have a great knack of sneaking up on a salmon fly when it's least expected which can happen at any water height.

 Read The River Not The Water Gauge

 Don't let your head go down if you arrive at any salmon river and the water level is much higher or lower than the last time you fished that beat and caught a salmon.
 The salmon lies move about with every varying 6 inches of water height 'lift or drop' so the key to the deal is understanding that principle which should be far more easily identified with the number one 'eye ball' and not some meaningless black digit on a white vertical plank.
 In over 40 years of my own personal salmon fishing obsession I've never ever seen a salmon studying a water gauge!

 Salmon River Escapism

-The entire Scottish salmon fishing industry has been hijacked by 'water levels' & 'catch statistics' via agents who do not have the presentation skills or salmon fishing knowledge to portray the natural magnificence of our rivers which is and always has been the more reliable attraction of Scottish salmon fishing.
-'Let's see what's been caught' or 'let's see what the water height is doing' have kept many anglers away from thousands of salmon encounters as a water gauge that's higher or lower than the anglers expectations or no catches recorded which usually means a beat wasn't fished (or wasn't fished properly) have sadly taken over from good old 'natural river world' escapism.
+The entire Scottish salmon fishing industry has been hijacked by 'water levels' & 'catch statistics' marketing that doesn't portray the natural magnificence of our rivers which is and always has been the more reliable attraction of Scottish salmon fishing.
+'Let's see what's been caught' or 'let's see what the water height is doing' have kept many anglers away from thousands of salmon encounters as a water gauge that's higher or lower than the anglers expectations or no catches recorded which usually means a beat wasn't fished (or wasn't fished properly) have both sadly taken over from good old 'natural river world' anticipation & escapism.